 Thailand: Phuket (5 days)

 Yet another Singaporean go-to spot which I have visited a couple of times, but this time I headed up with a good friend J to go check out and chill out at the Novotel Resorts in the Surin and Karon districts.
 Great locations and I definitely like those beaches more than anything in the overcrowded and somewhat seedy Patong area.
-Stay tuned for the review of these two resorts coming soon.

 Japan: Sapporo + Club Med Tomamu (8 days)